 Our activities can roughly be divided into three constituent parts: our website, (slipnet.co.za), our InZync poetry sessions and our community workshops.
 Each part aims to create a unique platform which extends the concept of the “literary” and enables new conversations to take place across a diversity of cultures and languages, bridging gaps between academia and civil society, performance and publishing, and to help stitch together the various holes which span our social fabric.
 Each platform caters to a different audience, though these audiences are not mutually exclusive, continuously cross-pollinating each other.

-Our website slips sideways into the South African literary landscape, hand-picking texts to review, issues to blog about, videos and podcasts to share and events to cover.
+Our website designed by the Huemor web development agency slips sideways into the South African literary landscape, hand-picking texts to review, issues to blog about, videos and podcasts to share and events to cover.
 In short, we see ourselves as idiosyncratic curators of information relating to SA books and culture, opening up new possibilities of reading and writing, new lines of imaginative flight.
 We don’t try to be everything to everyone, but rather choose to concentrate on specific ‘hot’ topics in SA books and culture.
 SLiPnet also hosts the hugely popular Poetry Project, a monthly online writing workshop which develops voices from all walks of life.
 Our target web audience consists of writers/performers, avid readers, journalists, cultural critics and anyone who takes an interest in SA books and culture.

 The development of critical writing skills is another crucial component of our website.
 Postgraduate students from the English Departments of Stellenbosch and Cape Town are mentored to produce reflective texts for publication.
 Furthermore, collaborations with aspiring writers and commentators are welcomed and actively encouraged.